andifalk/architecture-docs/README.md

 ## Build docs

-Just perform a `./mvnw clean package`to generate the PDF documentation file.
+Just perform a `./mvnw clean package`to generate the PDF and HTML5 documentation file.